OpenPrinting/openprinting.github.io/_posts/2021-09-16-OpenPrinting News - September 2021.md

 The conference is all-online again, as 2020, due to the travel restrictions caused by COVID-19.

+**Update: Links to watch live for free on YouTube will get posted [here](https://linuxplumbersconf.org/event/11/page/107-watch-live-free).**

 We will have the following sessions:

 **CUPS 2.4/2.5**<br>